– What Mountainbike.

 However, BikeVillage doesn’t just run laps of resort trails in The Alps – we like to head off into the mountains in search of truly inspiring mountain bike single track adventures.

 You’ll still be pedalling some to reach the best riding, the best views and the best lunch spots around.

-A few years back someone christened it Epic XC, then it was Backcountry.
+A few years back someone christened it All Mountain, then it was Backcountry.
 Now it’s all Enduro, Enduro, Enduro.

 We’ve always just called it mountain biking in The Alps.

 Read about our ‘regular’ riding and other special biking weeks.

 Singletrack mountain biking in The Alps

 The mountain biking around BikeVillage and Les Arcs is ridiculously good.
 There are so many trails we could ride from our door, and do something different every day for months on end.

 There’s the high level (2000m+) super flowing singletrack above the tree line, with amazing views onto Mt Blanc and all the other surrounding peaks.

 Then there’s the tighter, cheekier singletrack down in the woods below Les Arcs and La Plagne.
 With more switchbacks than you could possibly count.